Design and Technology Vision Statement:

 In , children begin their technological journey at Thomas Jolyffe by using a range of materials and media to build, create and design models.
 Children safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Children are able to share their creations, explaining the process they have used.

 By children begin to link their learning to wider world in Technology by discovering where different foods come from, focussing on adopting healthy lifestyle choices.
 As they move through Year One the focus remains on food and healthy choices through planting, nurturing and harvesting food for themselves.
 In design children have opportunites to design with purpose such as making waterproof coats for soft toys and creating characters for stories by making sock puppets.

-As they progress into Year Two children look in growing depth at designing, planning and testing things they make, from vehicles to houses, board game to puppets.
+As they progress into children look in growing depth at designing, planning and testing things they make, from vehicles to houses, board game to puppets.
 This gives children a firm foundation from which to move on to Key Stage 2.

 They end their year by learning about the impact printing has on life and creating their own book.

 We hope that this progressive curriculum will inspire children at Thomas Jolyffe to become the engineers, makers and designers of the future.